SoftwareAG/c8y-docs/src/render/guides/reference/inventory/managed-object.html.md

         {"c8y_SupportedSeries":["c8y_TemperatureMeasurement.T","c8y_SpeedMeasurement.speed","c8y_SignalStrength.rssi"]}
     }

-Important: In order to have fragment names included in supported series list, fragment has to have specific structure.
-See above explanation regarding supported measurements.
+Important: In order to have fragment names included in the supported series list, the fragment has to have a specific structure.
+See the explanation above regarding supported measurements.

 ### PUT - Update a managed object

 Request body: ManagedObject

-Response body: ManagedObject (when accept header is not provided, empty response body is returned)
+Response body: ManagedObject (when the accept header is not provided, an empty response body is returned)

 Required role: ROLE\_INVENTORY\_ADMIN or owner